NordSecurity/libtelio/clis/teliod/README.md

 - `teliod start <path_to_config_file>` - starts the daemon.
   - `--no-detach` - run the teliod in the foreground as a regular process, without detaching from the terminal.
+  - `--stdout_path` - Redirect standard output to the specified file, Defaults to "/var/log/teliod.log", ignored when used with `--no-detach`
+  - `--working_directory` - Specifies the daemons working directory,
+  Defaults to "/", ignored when used with `--no-detach`

 The config file should be provided in a JSON format (see `example_teliod_config.json` file).